-In accordance with Law No. 13 of 2008, the Group made an appropriation of profit of QR 210.76 million (2021: QR 199.00 million) equivalents to 2.5% of the adjusted consolidated net profit relating to Qatar operations for the year for the support of sports and social activities.
+In accordance with Law No. 13 of 2008, the Group has made an appropriation of profit of QR 108.84 million (2022: QR 210.76 million) which is equivalent to 2.5% of the adjusted consolidated net profit relating to Qatar operations for the year to support the social and sports activities (Note 20).

-The Group has claimed a refund of QR 4.11 million related to the excess social and sports contribution fund paid for the year 2020 due to the restatement of consolidated net profit for the financial year 2020.
-This is still in progress and no conclusion is reached until the date of these financial statements.
+During the year, the Group received a refund of QR 4.11 million related to the excess social and sports contribution fund paid for the year 2020 due to the restatement of its consolidated net profit for that year.